-Swagger lets you define API structure in a machine-readable way.
-This enables all kinds of cool functionality: automatic docs, code generation across languages, etc. Here’s the workflow I’ve been able to sort out for consuming Swagger APIs in Unity.
+Swagger (aka OpenAPI) lets you define API structure in a machine-readable way.
+This allows all kinds of cool functionality: automatic docs, code generation across languages, etc. Here’s the workflow we’ve devised for consuming Swagger APIs in Unity.
 (Note: I’ve tested this on a Mac, but haven’t tried it on a PC yet.)

 - Verify that the auto-generated documentation on the right looks correct.

-- Choose “CsharpDotNet2” from the “Generate Client” dropdown.
+- Choose “Csharp” from the “Download → Client” dropdown.

 - Open a terminal window.

-- Go to the vendor directory of the new unzipped download. (e.g. “
+- Go to the directory of the new unzipped download. (e.g. “

-- Your DLL is now in the “build” subdirectory of the downloaded folder and is called “IO.Swagger.dll”.
+- Your DLL is now in the “bin” subdirectory of the downloaded folder and is called “IO.Swagger.dll”.
 Copy this to your “Scripts” folder in Unity.

 - Unity loads the DLL and makes the IO.Swagger namespace available to you.